 Depending on the lending institution and the type of loan you’re going for, your business loan application might include:

-The banks use this information to determine your debt-to-income ratio, personal creditworthiness, profitability, and more.
+Lenders fall along a spectrum in terms of how much information they require from business loan applicants.
+Many online short-term lenders just ask for business bank account statements.
+Banks ask for all of the information above.
+The banks use this information to determine your DSCR, personal creditworthiness, profitability, and more.
 All these stats give the lender a holistic profile of your business’s financial stability, and how well you’ll be able to handle additional debt.
 In turn, this will determine how much a bank will loan you for a business.

 Be aware that most banks are hesitant to hand out loans to very young businesses, so if your company is fewer than two years old, you might want to seek a loan from an alternative lender.
+Most banks prefer borrowers with high credit scores, so same goes if your credit score is below 650.
 Your industry type is more important than you might think, too.
 Unfortunately, banks are reluctant to lend to businesses in high-risk industries, like bars and restaurants.

-Just to clarify: These numbers are the typical minimums you’ll need to get your foot in the door at your bank.
-But to get the highest loan amounts possible, and the lowest interest rates, your bank wants to see stellar personal credit scores, several years’ worth of profitability, and that your business has a clean financial history.
+Even if you meet the minimum qualification standards for a lender, keep in mind that just crossing the line might not get you the highest loan amounts possible, and the lowest interest rates.
+For that, your bank wants to see stellar personal credit scores, several years’ worth of profitability, and that your business has a clean financial history.

-Ultimately, though, if you’re asking, How much will a bank loan me for business financing?, you’ll quickly find out that the small business loan underwriting process isn’t formulaic.
-Every bank will determine your eligibility for a loan, and how much the bank will loan you for business financing, on an individual basis.
+Ultimately, when you’re asking, How much of a business loan can I get?, you’ll quickly find out that the small business loan underwriting process isn’t formulaic.
+Every lender will determine your eligibility for a loan on an individual basis.
 The terms of the loan—including the interest rates, repayment periods, and required collateral—also depend on the type of loan and the borrower’s application.

-You’ll need a strong application for your bank to approve you for a loan.
-And only the strongest of those approved candidates will be eligible for the highest ends of these ranges.
+You’ll need a strong application for a bank to approve you for a loan.
+And only the strongest of those approved candidates will be eligible for the highest loan amounts.

 These small business financing methods will help you grow every aspect of your business—which is exactly what banks want to see on your application.
-Next time you approach your bank for a loan, you might walk away with the amount you were hoping for the first time around.
+Next time you approach your lender for a loan, you just might walk away with the amount you were hoping for.